networknext/next/docs/create_your_own_buyer.md

 ## 5. Commit the database to the backend

-The terraform script makes changes to the the postgres database, but the backend runtime is driven by a database.bin file so it has no link to postgres at runtime.

-You can generate this database.bin and commit it to the backend as follows:
+Commit the updated database changes to the backend so they take effect:

 ```console
 next database
 next commit
 ```

-Now your changes will be active with the runtime within 60 seconds.
+Your changes will be active with the runtime within 60 seconds.

 ## 6. Verify your buyer exists in the portal